 Franchise tax is a tax charged by Delaware to businesses for the right to do business in the state.
 It is separate from income taxes owed by the business, and applies to most businesses, not just “franchises”, despite the name.

-The Assumed Par Value Method is a little more complicated but can be less than the authorized shares method if you have a lot of shares.
+The Assumed Par Value Method is a little more complicated, but it can be less than the authorized shares method if you have a lot of shares.
 You’ll need to know total gross assets, total issued shares, and total authorized shares.
 Here’s how you calculate it:

 Gross assets is “total assets” reported on the U.S. Form 1120, Schedule L (Federal Return) relative to the company’s fiscal year ending the calendar year of the report.